 But a strategic narrative helps you start with WHY and create urgency for people to act, thanks to your product, of course.

-Building a strategic narrative, and you will be able to create a movement.
+Build a strategic narrative, and you will be able to create a movement.
 It matters.

 The Strategic Narrative Workshop shows you how, and it starts on July 27th.
 Register now.
 Early bird pricing ends tonight.